OldFleabane/SCGL-Distane-sampling-test-code/README.md

-HTis is a test rpoject using  R to clean and analyze Distance Smapling data collected on the SCGL sampling trip for DBG.
+This is a test poject using R to clean and analyze Distance Smapling data collected on the SCGL sampling trip for DBG.